Local Santa Margarita River water now flows from Fallbrook taps

 Our local water project is now complete, as of fall 2021.
 After more than six decades of legal hurdles, water-rights litigation, environmental permitting and some bureaucratic red tape, the final settlement agreement with Camp Pendleton on the Santa Margarita River Conjunctive Use Project was approved by the FPUD board in May 2019.

-The project is under construction at the treatment plant on Alturas Road where bulldozers and heavy machinery are moving earth to build a pipeline and water treatment plant.
-The entire process will take approximately two years to complete and Fallbrook customers should be getting the local water by early 2022.
+Bulldozers and heavy machinery began moving earth in 2019 to build a pipeline and water treatment plant.
+The entire process took two years to complete.
+And in late 2021, Fallbrook customers began getting local water in their homes and businesses.

-A pipeline to transport the water from the treatment plant through part of town, ending at McDonald Road, is also under construction.
+A pipeline was built to transport the water from the treatment plant through part of town, ending at McDonald Road.

-Approval of the landmark settement is monumental for FPUD.
-It allows us to move forward with securing our own, local water supply.
+Approval of the landmark settement was monumental for FPUD.
+It allowed us to move forward with securing our own, local water supply.
 It also provides a buffer from escalating imported water costs and an additional shield against drought.
-Once built, it will provide about 50 percent of our total water supply.
-That’s important because it will allow us to reduce water purchases from our wholesaler and over the long term, help us reduce the cost of water.
+That’s important because it allows us to reduce water purchases from our wholesaler and over the long term, help us reduce the cost of water.

 Before construction could begin, financing of the project needed to be secured by staff and then approved by the board.